quzhi1/KongPlayground/README.md

 ## Testing
 1. Use Postman to call http://localhost:8080/hello
-2. It should redirect to Postman Echo site
+2. It should have custom response headers

 ## Trouble shooting
 - Kong config: https://localhost:8444